redhat-cip/dci-openshift-agent/README.md

       openshift.io/cluster-monitoring: "true"
 ```

-> Important: For a successful operator installation, ensure that the settings defined in dci_operators align with the packages available in the specified catalog_source.
+> Important: For a successful operator installation, ensure that the settings defined in dci_operators align with the packages available in the specified `dci_catalog_source_name`.
 The following examples highlight potential misconfigurations that can cause the operator installation to fail:

 * Selecting an installation channel that is unavailable.
 * Configuring an operator group with settings not supported by the operator.